-To build an app that facilitates p2p payments, the mobile app development company must include few critical features which would make their app a sure success.
+To build an app that facilitates peer to peer payments, the mobile app development company must include few critical features which would make their app a sure success.
 Without these features it’s almost impossible to survive in the current market.

 This feature is useful as it informs the user whenever a payment is initiated or received.

 Moreover, it notifies for every wallet activity.
-In addition to that, P2P payment apps have extended their services to send notification for bill due dates and ticket bookings.
+In addition to that, person to person payment apps have extended their services to send notification for bill due dates and ticket bookings.